Ida B. Wells Community Academy

 ||Kindergarten, 1st, 2nd, 3rd, 4th, 5th, 6th

-be given to continuing Academy students and their siblings.
+Enrollment preference will be given to continuing Academy students and

 Why Should Parents Enroll their Children in the Ida B. Wells Community

-curricular structure and delivery system are major program elements.
-The
+and delivery system are major program elements.
+The Academy's emphasis

-will influence parents to enroll their child(ren) in the Ida B. Wells Community
+proficiency test ratings will help influence parents to enroll their child(ren).

-Academy's start-up and operational phases.
-These activities include teaching,
+the Academy's start-up and operational phases.
+These activities include

-administrative and governance functions, committee assignments of various
+teaching, administrative and governance functions, and committee assignments

 The Ida B. Wells Community Academy's Educational Program and Goals

-The Ida B. Wells Community Academy provides an education that is nurturing,
+The Academy provides an education that is nurturing, intellectually

-intellectually stimulating and intended to imbue in its students a mutual
+stimulating and intended to imbue in its students a mutual respect for

-respect for learning proficiency, competence and also for the attainment
+learning proficiency, competence and for the attainment of knowledge of

-and educational environment that is supported by a curriculum that relies
+environment that is supported by a curriculum that relies on the learners'

-on the learners' experiences at home, in their neighborhood, and in the
+experiences at home, in their neighborhood, and in the society.
+It is structured

-performance outcomes in reading, writing, mathematics, social studies and
+to produce measurable performance outcomes in reading, writing, mathematics,

-the natural sciences.
-The Ida B. Wells Community Academy promotes learning
+social studies and the natural sciences.
+The Academy promotes learning

 activities based on individual student interests and needs and allows students